 - Cuttings.
-The more the merrier when it comes to our green friends, so Alison’s been making use of old yoghurt pots and containers and taking cuttings from her favourite plants.
-A few tips: take a healthy growing stalk that’s 3 – 6 inches long and cut with a sharp knife or scissors.
+The more the merrier when it comes to our green friends, so Alison’s been making use of old yogurt pots and containers and taking cuttings from her favorite plants.
+A few tips: take a healthy growing stalk that’s 3–6 inches long and cut with a sharp knife or scissors.
 Remove any low leaves and immediately put into moist soil.
 Your wait might be a few months, but you’ll soon have lots of lovely new plants.

 #4 | Sewing (sewing patterns)

-Sewing might have been something you thought of as your nan’s cup of tea.
+Sewing might have been something you thought of as your gram’s cup of tea.
 But not anymore.
 Now, it’s one of the best ways to revamp your wardrobe.
-Emma – our Global PR & Comms Executive – has been using YouTube videos to inspire some changes she’s making to old t-shirts, jeans and jumpers.
-Think flowers, polka dots, lemons; anything you fancy.
+Emma – our Global PR & Communications Executive – has been using YouTube videos to inspire some changes she’s making to old t-shirts, jeans and tops.
+Think flowers, polka dots, lemons; anything you like.